-Once your Drug Medi-Cal Organized Delivery System county resolves your expedited appeal, the plan will notify you and all affected parties orally and in writing.
+Once your Drug Medi-Cal Organized Delivery System county resolves your expedited appeal, the Drug Medi-Cal Organized Delivery System county will notify you and all affected parties orally and in writing.

 You may call your DMC-ODS County plan to get help filling an appeal.
-You can access a self-addressed envelope at all provider sites to mail in your appeal.
+You can access a selfaddressed envelope at all provider sites to mail in your appeal.
 If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by e-mail to mcare@fresnocountyca.gov, or by contacting Managed Care directly at (559) 600-4656.